 4. Nike Running Therma Sphere Hood Mask

-Their other useful bit of tech, Dri-FIT, allows the fabric of the balaclava to wick away moisture and keep you dry, whether you’re sweating, being rained on, or running through a snowstorm.
+The neck warmer is made using Nike’s Dri-FIT fabric which allows the neck warmer to wick away moisture and keep you dry, whether you’re sweating, being rained on, or running through a snowstorm.

 - Dri-FIT technology makes it moisture-wicking